Calicium viride: Similar species

 Calicium corynellum is a rarer species that is somewhat similar in appearance to C. viride, but it grows on rock instead of wood or bark, and it has shorter stalks, typically 0.5–0.6 mm long.
 In distinguishing Calicium viride from Calicium corynellum, notable differences arise in their morphological characteristics.
 Calicium viride typically presents with longer stalks and a brown pruina covering its ascomata, which are usually greenish at maturity.
 In contrast, Calicium corynellum features shorter, sometimes almost sessile ascomata with a greyish-white pruina, and consistently smaller spores measuring 13–17 by 4–5 μm compared to the 15–21 by 4–6 μm spores of C. viride.
 These distinctions are needed for accurate field identification, particularly in their shared habitats.

 Habitat and distribution

 Calicium viride is common on the bark and wood of conifer trees in montane forests, but sometimes grows on deciduous trees.
 It prefers bark that is weakly acidic to neutral.
 Chaenotheca trichialis is a frequent lichen associate.
+In Nepal, Calicium viride has been reported from 3,000 to 3,300 m elevation in a compilation of published records.